yanofsky/dump1090-stream-parser/Readme.md

                         database at a time.
 A lower number makes it more likely that your database will be locked when you try to query it.
-Defaults to 50
+Defaults to 50 --connect-attempt-limit CONNECT_ATTEMPT_LIMIT
+                        An integer of the number of times to try (and fail) to connect to the dump1090 broadcast before qutting.
+                        Defaults to 10
+  --connect-attempt-delay CONNECT_ATTEMPT_DELAY
+                        The number of seconds to wait after a failed connection attempt before trying again.
+Defaults to 5.0
 ```

 ## Examples